esciencecenter-digital-skills/lesson-model-coupling/episodes/02-theory.md

 and space.
 To make a coupled simulation, you need to figure out which information needs to be passed between which submodels, when it needs to be sent and received, and how it can be represented, and that can be quite a puzzle.
-Fortunately, there is a theory of model coupling that can help you do this.
+Fortunately, there is a theory of model coupling that can help you with this.
 It is called the Multiscale Modelling and Simulation Framework (MMSF), and despite its name, it also includes same-scale couplings.

 In this episode, we'll work through a slightly extended version of the MMSF's process for coupling two models representing two processes.